United Kingdom - Hellfire Missiles

 Media/Public Contact: email@example.com

-WASHINGTON, Nov 10, 2015 -- The State Department has made a determination approving a possible Foreign Military Sale to the United Kingdom for Hellfire missiles and associated equipment, parts and logistical support for an estimated cost of $80 million.
-The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale on November 9, 2015.
+WASHINGTON, Mar.
+16, 2017 -- The State Department has made a determination approving a possible Foreign Military Sale to the United Kingdom for Hellfire missiles.
+The estimated cost is $150 million.
+The Defense Security Cooperation Agency delivered the required certification notifying Congress of this possible sale today.

-The Government of the United Kingdom (UK) requested a possible sale of five hundred (500) AGM-114R Hellfire II Semi-Active Laser (SAL) missiles.
-The estimated cost is $80 million.
+The Government of the United Kingdom (UK) requested a possible sale of 1,000 AGM-114-R1/R2 Hellfire II Semi-Active Laser (SAL) missiles with logistics support services and other related program support.
+The estimated cost is $150 million.

 The proposed sale of this equipment and support will not alter the basic military balance in the region.

-There is no principal contractor for this sale as the missiles are coming from U.S. Army stock.
-There are no known offset agreements proposed in connection with this potential sale.
+There is no principal contractor for this sale as the missiles are coming from U.S. stock.

 Implementation of this proposed sale will not require the assignment of any additional U.S. Government or contractor representatives to the UK.